How can we help?

 Overview

 In conjunction with the Cordial UI, the Cordial platform provides a robust set of RESTful APIs (Application Program Interfaces).
-Using these APIs, developers can programmatically perform many of the same functions available from within the UI such as adding, updating, and removing contacts, creating lists, sending messages, retrieving message activity data, and a variety of other actions.
-Cordial also provides non-UI related APIs to support general integrations and open-application development.
+Using these APIs, developers can programmatically perform many of the same functions available within the UI, such as adding, updating, and removing contacts, creating lists, sending messages, retrieving message activity data, and a variety of other actions.
+Cordial also provides non-UI related APIs to support integrations and open-application development.

-Target audience and assumptions
+Audience and assumptions

 Data structure and organization

 Cordial's data structures are built using MongoDB.
 MongoDB is a document-based database that provides high performance, high availability, and high scalability.
 Cordial is designed to handle large amounts of data generated over long periods of time.
-Contact profile data, contact activity data, purchase data, product catalog data, device generated IoT (Internet of Things) data, and publishing data are examples of structured and unstructured data that Cordial can elegantly represent, index, store, retrieve, and operate over.
+Contact profile data, contact activity data, purchase data, product catalog data, device-generated IoT (Internet of Things) data, and publishing data are examples of structured and unstructured data that Cordial can elegantly represent, index, store, retrieve, and operate over.

 Another example of how collections work together is in the association of message activity data back to a contact.
 Message activity data exists in its own collection.
-As activity data is generated by a contact, it is stored in the message activity data collection with a contact ID (cID) value.
+As activity data is generated by a contact, it's stored in the message activity data collection with a contact ID (cID) value.
 The cID value then serves as the key or link to associate that activity to its respective owner.

 Comments